 Multiculturalism program, and the Honors Program.
 She also works with

-graduate students in the Women's and Gender Studies department.
+graduate students in the Women's and Gender Studies department and leads a study abroad trip to Okinawa, Japan.
 She has been named a 2014-2017 Distinguished Honors Faculty member.
 A member

 of the Vincent de Paul Society since 2009, Kina has served on the